louisvarley/mbiiez/README.md

 - Run `./install.sh` which will install all required depedencies
 - Installation is a simple step by step process
 - Movie Battles II is downloaded automatically, as well as the most recent build of OpenJK For Linux

+## Updating
+- Re-Run install.sh to automatically grab any updates to depedencies, MBII etc
+- You can get the latest version of this repo by re-cloning it

 ## Adding Base files